RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 be exceeded to avoid influencing the performance of the monitoring system, also some system might limit the output arbitrarily.

-The original purpose of the output on _stdout_ was to provide human readable information for the user of the Monitoring System, a way for the Monitoring Plugin to communicate further details on what happened and what the current state is.
+The original purpose of the output on _stdout_ was to provide information for the user of the Monitoring System in a free text form; a way for the Monitoring Plugin to communicate further details on what happened and what the current state is.
 This purpose still exists, but was expanded with the, so called, performance data to allow the machine readable communication of measured values for further processing in the Monitoring System, e.g. for the creation of diagrams.

-Therefore the further explanation is split into *human readable output* and *performance data*.
+Therefore the further explanation is split into *free form output* and *performance data*.
 The general schema is the following:

 ~~~

-output = human-readable-part *1( separator performance-data )
+output = free-form-part *1( separator performance-data )

 separator = "|"

 unicode-without-separator = %x0A-7B / %x7D-10FFFF ; UTF-8 encoded unicode code point without "|"

-human-readable-part = *unicode-without-separator
+free-form-part = *unicode-without-separator

 labelchar = %x0A-1f / %x21-10FFFF ; UTF-8 encoded unicode code point without " "